kingston-hackSpace/Rotary_Dial_Phone/The_Trimphone.md

 *NOTE: Older dial phones use mechanical bells instead of transducers.
 If you are hacking one of those, the following instruction will differ.*

-- Identify in the tranducer in the phone's circuit board, and identify its possitive and negative terminal screws.
+- Identify the tranducer in the phone's circuit board, and identify its positive and negative terminal screws.
 You should see a positive icon (+) on it.
 See this [reference image](https://github.com/kingston-hackSpace/Rotary_Dial_Phone/blob/main/transducer.jpg)

 - Clamp a red crocodile clip on the positive terminal (+), and a black crocodile clip on the negative terminal.

-- We will recap this part later, leave it like that for now.
+- We will revisit this part later, leave it like that for now.

 **STEP 2.1: The H-Bridge Motor Driver**

-You will need a H-bridge motor driver to make the transducer "ring".
+You will need an H-bridge motor driver to make the transducer "ring".

 The transducer needs an AC signal to produce sound, but Arduino pins only output steady DC.
 The H-Bridge lets us rapidly flip polarity under Arduino control, simulating the AC signal required.